adobe/asset-compute-example-workers/projects/worker-ccai-pdfextract/README.md

 ### Deploy

 - Download the sources of this repository
-- Go to the `worker-ccai-colorextract` directory
+- Go to the `worker-ccai-pdfextract` directory
 - Run `npm install`
 - Run `aio app use <Path to Adobe I/O Developer Console configuration file>`
   - This will setup your `.env` to point at the Firefly project and workspace